Alexander S. Wiener: Life

-Important contributions in hematology
+Contributions in hematology

 Blood "fingerprinting"

 Wiener began working with Landsteiner at the age of 23, shortly after beginning his work at Brooklyn Jewish Hospital, where he remained for the rest of his life.
 Much of their initial work revolved around the M Factor, which they discovered was actually five different, distinct blood factors.

 This encouraged them in their quest to create a blood "fingerprint," a unique blood profile that could be used in legal and criminal matters.
 Wiener pioneered much of the type of blood testing that has now, in the age of DNA, become commonplace.
 Along with his work in his Brooklyn lab, Wiener also did a considerable amount of work in a Manhattan lab where he concentrated on forensics, assisting the police in numerous investigations by analyzing the blood (or related fluids) of those involved.

 Numerous articles and chapters of books with real life crime stories were written about Dr. Wiener's work in criminology.
 Along with his father, George Wiener, a lawyer.
 Wiener helped draft a new set of laws addressing the recent scientific advancements in blood identification.
 He was a member of the American Medical Association legal committee that sponsored blood test laws in all states, and he was the co-author of its 1935 report.
 His work in the genetics of the blood factors also allowed him to be of assistance in many paternity cases.

-He was eventually made an honorary member of the Mystery Writers of America for his work.